-Description The Royal Women's Hospital uses a simplified approach to account for the expected credit loss provision.
+Key judgements and estimates Description Estimating the provision for expected credit losses The Royal Women's Hospital uses a simplified approach to account for the expected credit loss provision.
 A provision matrix is used, which considers historical experience, external indicators and forward-looking information to determine expected credit loss rates.
-The Royal Women's Hospital applies significant judgement to determine if a sub-lease arrangement, where the hospital is a lessor, meets the definition of an operating lease or finance lease.
+Classifying a sub-lease arrangement as either an operating lease or finance lease The Royal Women's Hospital applies significant judgement to determine if a sub-lease arrangement, where the hospital is a lessor, meets the definitior of an operating lease or finance lease.
 The Royal Women's Hospital considers a range of scenarios when classifying a sub-lease.
 A sub-lease typically meets the definition of a finance lease if: The lease transfers ownership of the asset to the lessee at the end of the term; The lessee has an option to purchase the asset for a price that is significantly below fair value at the end of the lease term; • The lease term is for the majority of the asset's useful life; The present value of lease payments amount to the approximate fair value of the leased asset; and The leased asset is of a specialised nature that only the lessee can use without significant modification.
 All other sub-lease arrangements are classified as an operating lease.
-Where The Royal Women's Hospital has received funding to construct an identifiable non-financial asset, such funding is recognised as deferred capital grant income until the underlying asset is constructed.
+Measuring deferred capital grant income Where The Royal Women's Hospital has received funding to construct an identifiable non-financial asset, such funding is recognised as deferred capital grant income until the underlying asset is constructed.
 The Royal Women's Hospital applies significant judgement when measuring the deferred capital grant income balance, which references the estimated stage of completion at the end of each financial year.
-The Royal Women's Hospital applies significant judgement to measure its progress towards satisfying a performance obligation as detailed in Note 2 Where a performance obligation is yet to be satisfied, the hospital assigns funds to the outstanding obligation and records this as a contract liability until the promised good or service is transferred to the customer.
+Measuring contract liabilities The Royal Women's Hospital applies significant judgement to measure its progress towards satisfying a performance obligation as detailed in Note 2.
+Where a performance obligation is yet to be satisfied, the hospital assigns funds to the outstanding obligation and records this as a contract liability until the promised good or service is transferred to the customer.